weaverbel/intro-computational-thinking/content/1-exercise.md

 -------

-### Pattern Recognition
+### Pattern recognition

-Using our second step - *Pattern Recognition* - we can now spot a pattern, i.e. that each pair of numbers appears to add up to `201`.
+Using our second step - *Pattern recognition* - we can now spot a pattern, i.e. that each pair of numbers appears to add up to `201`.

 {% include figure.html img="word-count.png" alt="Spotting a pattern" caption="Spotting a pattern" width="25%" %}